-The COO has overall responsibility for the coordination of all operations within Energy Solutions.
-The COO has the overall responsibility for establishing the quality policy and requirements for the company, including:
+The CEO has overall responsibility for all activities including roles and responsibilities within Energy Solutions.
+The CEO has the overall responsibility for establishing the quality policy and requirements for the company, including:

-- Approval of the Quality Policy and the QAP; - Evaluation of proper and adequate implementation of the QAP through regular reporting by the President WM, President CNO D&D and other officers, as appropriate.
+- Approval of the Quality Policy and the QAP; - Assignment of responsibilities to the Senior Vice President, Regulatory Affairs, for activities affecting quality of Energy Solutions; and - Evaluation of proper and adequate implementation of the QAP through regular reporting by the Senior Vice President, Regulatory Affairs and other officers, as appropriate.

-1.2.3 President, WM Group
+1.2.2 President, Logistics, Processing, and Services Group

-The President, WM Group, is responsible for leadership and direction of work performed by the WM Group and is responsible for implementation of the QA Policy and Program.
+The President, Logistics, Processing, and Services (Services) Group, is responsible for leadership and direction of work performed by the Services Group and is responsible for implementation of the QA Policy and Program.

-1.2.4 President and Chief Nuclear Officer (CNO) D&D Group
+1.2.3 President, Decommissioning and Disposal Group

-The President - CNO D&D Group is responsible for leadership and direction of work performed by the D&D Group and is responsible for implementation of the QA Policy and Program.
+The President, Decommissioning and Disposal Group is responsible for leadership and direction of work performed by the Decommissioning and Disposal Group and is responsible for implementation of the QA Policy and Program.